Pandemonium: a clustering tool to partition parameter space -- application to the B anomalies: Interpretation of clustering outcome

 Problems with only two model parameters allow us to show the clustering outcome directly in the parameter plane.
 This can be augmented by highlighting points of special interest, for example the benchmark points selected for each cluster, the overall best fit point or selected models (such as the SM).
 This graph can then be used to understand how each region in parameter space (or the corresponding benchmark point) maps onto the different patterns of predictions in observable space.

 Visualizing parameter space becomes substantially more complicated when the model contains more than two parameters.
 Existing methods, like profiling or marginalizing, project all data points into a selected 2D plane, summarizing the information across the orthogonal space.
 To understand how the clusters split up the full parameter space conditional information is more appropriate (i.e.\ fixing the value of parameters in the orthogonal space).
 The simple solution adopted here is to display the clustering information in a plane for selected values of parameters not shown.
 With a regular grid this can be accomplished by showing a sequence of conditional plots (as was done in~\cite{Aebischer:2019zoe}).
-More generally we can use the new slice tour method~\cite{Laa:2019bap} to resolve the cluster assignment across higher dimensional spaces.
-The additional technical complications to implement this in the interface place this option beyond the scope of this work.
+More generally we can use the new slice tour method~\cite{Laa:2019bap} to resolve the cluster assignment across higher dimensional spaces, but this option is beyond the scope of this work.